Vonshad/Offensive_Sec/writeups/linux/Daily_Bugle_THM.md

 ## **Step 2 : SCANNING AND ENUMERATION**

-> Here, we find that the machine is running a webserver on which a CMS (Joomla! version 3.7.0) is running.
+> Here, we find that the machine is running a webserver on which a CMS (Joomla! version 3.7.0) is used.
 We also find the /administrator dashboard (can't log in yet) on the webserver.

 ### *Nmap Output*

-I ran the following command: `nmap -A -T4 -p- -oN <output_name> -v <Target_IP>`.
+I ran the following scan: `nmap -A -T4 -p- -oN <output_name> -v <Target_IP>`.
 This is a classic full-range scan.

 ![Picture of the Nmap output](https://i.imgur.com/LKZYEQg.png)